• Free shipping on all orders

 freshly cut cilantro on a wooden spoon

-Dogs don’t tend to like the smell of fresh herbs because of their strong scents.
+Dogs don’t like the smell of fresh herbs because of their strong scents.
 Herbs that dogs commonly avoid are cilantro, rosemary, and thyme.
-However, dogs have their own taste and smell preferences, so some dogs may not mind the smell of certain herbs and eating them.
+However, dogs have their own taste and smell preferences, so some may not mind the smell of some herbs.

 It’s important only to feed dogs safe and non-toxic herbs.
 Some herbs, like oregano, are harmful to dogs.
-So, make sure to check with a pet poison control registry to determine if an herb is safe or unsafe for your dog to eat.
+So, check with your veterinarian to determine if an herb is safe or unsafe for your dog to eat.

 4. Vinegar

-Most dogs will stay away from the smell of vinegar.
-It’s possible that they don’t like vinegar due to its strong, sour smell.
-Dogs don’t seem to particularly enjoy any variety of vinegar, including apple cider vinegar, white wine vinegar, and rice vinegar.
+Most dogs stay away from the smell of vinegar.
+It’s possible that they don’t like vinegar due to its robust and sour smell.
+Dogs don’t seem to enjoy any variety of vinegar, including apple cider, white wine, and rice vinegar.

 Dogs generally don’t like the taste of sour foods, so it makes sense that they’ll avoid most sour smells.
 Another reason why dogs may not like sour smells is because foods that have gone sour often indicate that they’re spoiled and no longer safe to eat.